alizahedzadeh/voting-system/README.md

 # voting-system
-A Terminal app for Voting system (with Python)
+A Console app for Voting system (with Python)